Franz117/MINI-VEM-A-Virtual-Element-Method-for-the-Stokes-Problem/README.md

 MINI-VEM is a MATLAB implementation of a **novel Virtual Element Method** inspired by the classical Mini element for the **incompressible Stokes equations**.
 The method works on general polygonal meshes and ensures stable velocity-pressure coupling.

 This repository contains scripts for:
-- Mesh generation (triangular, quadrilateral, polygonal)
+- Mesh generation (triangular, quadrilateral, hanging, diamond)
-- MINI-VEM, MINI, quad MINI (Lamanchè), UNVIRTUALIZED MINI-VEM.
+- MINI-VEM, MINI, Quad-MINI (Lamichane), UNVIRTUALIZED MINI-VEM.
-- Post-processing and visualization
+- Visualization
-- Validation and convergence studies
+- Validation and convergence analysis

 ## Folder Structure
 - `main/` — Main scripts to run simulations